AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-data-formats/bulksheet-operations.md

 ---
 title: Operations you can perform in bulksheets
 description: Reference general information about adding, editing, and deleting campaign data using bulksheets.
+exl-id: 82969bb8-dff8-48e7-b37d-1446a2a90072
 ---
 # Operations you can perform in bulksheets